CPHS/OPHS Glossary of Terms

 A postdoctoral scholar with a UCB appointment who conducts research.
 Student/Postdoctoral

-UCB and do not have exceptional PI status must obtain the
+and do not have exceptional PI status must obtain the sponsorship

 A postdoctoral investigator has primary responsibility for the design, execution, and management of his or her research project and is involved in the project in a significant manner.
 S/he is also responsible for the protection of the rights and welfare of the human subjects and adherence by all study personnel to CPHS requirements as well as applicable federal regulations, and state statutes.
 Note: If a postdoctoral scholar is doing work that is funded by grant on which a faculty member is PI, the faculty member must be listed on the CPHS application as Principal Investigator and the student should be listed as co-investigator or study personnel.